 As founding members of the European Union (EU), Belgium and Germany have forged close ties through several decades of joint efforts to build and deepen the EU.
-The two countries also largely agree on the specifics of EU integration.
+The two countries also largely agree on the principles of EU integration.
 On issues relating to foreign, European, security and economic policy, there is close coordination bilaterally and within the framework of the EU.
 This will have a positive impact on the two countries’ cooperation during their concurrent terms as non-permanent members of the United Nations Security Council in 2019-2020.

 There are frequent high-level visits between the two countries.

-Germany’s then Federal President Joachim Gauck paid a three-day state visit to Belgium in early March 2016 at the invitation of King Philippe.
-During his stay, Federal President Gauck visited the cities of Brussels, Antwerp, Liège and Eupen.
+Germany’s then Federal President Joachim Gauck paid a three-day state visit to Belgium in March 2016.
+During his stay, Federal President Gauck visited Brussels, Antwerp, Mechelen, Liège and Eupen.

 On 12 January 2017, Federal Chancellor Merkel received a joint honorary doctorate from two Flemish universities – KU Leven and Ghent University.
 Following the ceremony, she held talks with King Philippe and Prime Minister Michel.
 Later that same day, Federal Chancellor Merkel attended a dinner where she met with Prime Minister Michel.
 In late February 2018, Federal Chancellor Merkel visited Prime Minister Michel as part of a working dinner with several European Heads of State and Government.
 On 13 June 2018, Federal Chancellor Merkel and Prime Minister Michel met in Berlin for bilateral talks.
 In early February 2017, the German Bundestag’s Parliamentary Friendship Group for Relations with Belgium and Luxembourg, chaired by Member of the Bundestag Patrick Schnieder, paid a three-day visit to Belgium, making stops in Brussels, Ghent, West Flanders, Namur and Eupen.

 Germany continues to rank as Belgium’s largest trading partner.
-Belgium, on the other hand, is Germany’s tenth largest trading partner.
-In 2016, trade between Germany and Belgium was worth approximately 85 billion euros.
+Belgium, on the other hand, is Germany’s eleventh largest trading partner.
+In 2017, trade between Germany and Belgium was worth approximately 85 billion euros.
 The two countries have an almost even trade balance.
 Antwerp is a major trading port for Germany in terms of both imports and exports.

 Over the past decades, both sides have made considerable direct investments in the partner country, which has made for even closer economic ties.
-As of the end of 2015, German direct investment in Belgium was worth a total of just under 42 billion euros.
+As of the end of 2016, German direct investment in Belgium was worth a total of around 40 billion euros.
 German investment focuses on the chemical industry in Antwerp and automobile assembly in Brussels.
-Many other German businesses also have branch offices in Belgium.
+Many other German businesses also have bases in Belgium.
 In addition, numerous German companies and associations have representatives in Brussels to help make their voices heard in the EU institutions.
 An important and well-established actor is the German-Belgian-Luxembourg Chamber of Commerce (AHK debelux), which has offices in Brussels and Cologne.
 In 2019, AHK debelux will celebrate the 125th anniversary of its founding as the world’s first German Chamber of Commerce Abroad.

 An important contribution to Germany’s cultural relations policy is made by the International German School of Brussels (iDSB), which leads to the German higher education entrance qualification (Abitur).
 It also offers bilingual kindergarten and pre-school programmes (German-English and German-French).
 In addition, there are German sections at the four European Schools in Brussels, at the European School in Mol and at the SHAPE International School in Mons.
-Since 2008, two Belgian schools – one in Antwerp (Flanders) and another in Seraing (Wallonia) – have partnered with schools in Germany under the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
+Since 2008, two Belgian schools – one in Antwerp (Flanders) and another in Seraing (Wallonia) – have been part of the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
 Another Walloon school, in Arlon, joined the programme in 2018 on the 10th anniversary of the PASCH initiative.
 On account of the approximately 77,000 German-speaking Belgians in the east of the country, German is the third official language.
-At most Belgian schools, German is the third language taught after French or Dutch as a second language.
+At most Belgian schools, German competes with Spanish as the third language taught after French or Dutch.

 Seven schools in Wallonia Region offer German immersion classes that incorporate the principles of the Content and Language Integrated Learning (CLIL) methodology.
 The programme was extended to include the Flemish Region in September 2014.
 Since then, three secondary schools (in Turnhout, Antwerp and Lommel) have offered German immersion classes for the first time.

-In higher education, a series of Germany Year programmes have helped to present a modern picture of Germany.
+In higher education, a series of Germany Year programmes have for several years now been presenting a modern picture of Germany.
 The first such programme was organised by the University of Antwerp in 2011.
-In 2016, the francophone Université catholique de Louvain held events to promote closer cooperation between the university and Germany.
+In 2018, the Dutch-speaking Hasselt University held events to promote closer cooperation between the university and Germany.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.